-Dr. Fernando van der Vlist is Assistant Professor of Cultural Data & AI in the Department of Media Studies at the University of Amsterdam (UvA), Faculty of Humanities.
-He is actively involved in various initiatives, including cofounder of the App Studies Initiative (ASI), the Digital Methods Initiative (DMI), the Public Data Lab, and is affiliated with the UvA’s School for Cultural Analysis (ASCA).
+Dr. Fernando van der Vlist is an Assistant Professor and programme coordinator for the Master’s Cultural Data & AI in the Department of Media Studies at the University of Amsterdam (UvA), Faculty of Humanities .
+He co-directs the international App Studies Initiative (ASI) and is affiliated with the Digital Methods Initiative (DMI), the Public Data Lab, and the UvA’s School for Cultural Analysis (ASCA) at the Amsterdam Institute for Humanities Research (AIHR).

-🔍 His research focuses on the study of digital media ecosystems, platforms and apps, data, and artificial intelligence (AI) in culture and society.
-He has made significant contributions to the field, with his research being published or forthcoming in leading scholarly journals, such as Big Data & Society, Social Media + Society, Internet Policy Review, Internet Histories, and Computational Culture.
+🔍 Platforms, Data, & Society—His research focuses on the critical study of digital platforms and apps, their ecosystems, data, and artificial intelligence (AI) in culture and society.
+He has made significant contributions to the field, with his research being published or forthcoming in leading scholarly journals, such as Big Data & Society, New Media & Society, Social Media + Society, Internet Policy Review, AI & Society, Convergence, Internet Histories, and Computational Culture.
 His research has been funded by the German Research Foundation (DFG), the Dutch Research Council (NWO), and the UK’s Economic and Social Research Council (ESRC), amongst others.

 🕓 Prior to his current position, Fernando worked as a postdoctoral Researcher in the focus area ‘Governing the Digital Society’ (GDS) at Utrecht University (UU) and the Collaborative Research Centre 1187 ‘Media of Cooperation’ at the University of Siegen, funded by the German Research Foundation (DFG).
 He has also taught as a Lecturer in New Media and Digital Culture and Digital Methods at the UvA, UU, and the Utrecht Data School (UDS).